 How to place an order

-When ordering, you need to write a list of devices in the letter, a full delivery address (Your phone number, full name, city, region, ZIP code, and country), and expect a response with confirmation of the ability to complete the order, payment options, delivery options, and all other details.
-If you have any special options, questions, and desired features of the product (connectors, cable lengths, lamps), please also write them in the letter.
+When ordering, you need to write a list of devices, and a full delivery address (Your phone number, full name, city, region, ZIP code, and country), and expect a response with confirmation of the ability to complete the order, payment options, delivery options, and all other details.
+If you have any unique options, questions, and desired product features (connectors, cable lengths, tubes), please also write them in the letter.
 If this affects the product's price, the price will be adjusted.
 We will discuss all possibilities.